Arichmond25/COM3528_2025_Team1/README.md

 ## How It Works

-1. **Detection**:
+### 1. **Detection**
-   - MiRo uses YOLOv8 to detect another MiRo in its camera frames.
+- MiRo uses the trained YOLOv8 model to detect another MiRo in its camera frames.
-   - Detected MiRo images are saved in the `detected_images` directory.

-2. **Alignment**:
+### 2. **Alignment**
 - MiRo rotates until the detected MiRo is centered in its view (left camera's right side and right camera's left side).

-3. **Navigation**:
+### 3. **Navigation**
 - MiRo moves forward when aligned with the detected MiRo.
 - Micro adjustments are made to maintain alignment.

+### 4. **Patrolling (`patrol_miro.py`)**
+- MiRo follows a predefined patrol route consisting of forward movements and 90-degree turns.
+- The patrol route is defined in the `start_patrol_steps` (for exiting the start box) and `patrol_steps` (for the main patrol loop).
+- MiRo continuously scans for intruders using its left and right cameras:
+  - If an intruder is detected, MiRo transitions to the **CHASE** state and moves toward the detected MiRo.
+  - If MiRo loses sight of the intruder, it transitions to the **RECOVER** state and retraces its steps to return to the patrol route.
+- MiRo uses a PID controller to ensure smooth and accurate movements during patrol and recovery.
+- The robot's head is reset to a default position to ensure consistent camera alignment.

+---